afiliot/Text-Generation/README.md

 ## Results

-Here are some results obtained on `tatoeba` data set:
+Here are some results obtained on `tatoeba` data set.
+If you want to see generated sentences, go see the notebook !

 - The evolution of perplexity on `tatoeba` test sets as a function of length of n-grams (left: validation, right: test):